cmu-phil/py-tetrad/README.md

 Please bear with us as we add and refine example modules and keep our code current.
 Please submit any problems or suggestions to our [Issue Tracker](https://github.com/cmu-phil/py-tetrad/issues), so that we can resolve them.
 Sometimes it may not be obvious how to call a Tetrad class or method from Python.
 Please point out any difficulties you have, so we can make it more intuitive for the next version.

 We maintain a [current version of the Tetrad launch jar](https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad/resources), which is either the [current published version]([https://github.com/cmu-phil/tetrad/releases](https://github.com/cmu-phil/tetrad/releases/) or else the current published version with some [adjustments](https://github.com/cmu-phil/tetrad/wiki/Forthcoming-fixes).
-The example code will work with this current jar.
+We will make sure that the example code will work with this current jar.
 Feel free to use any version of Tetrad though.
 All artifacts for Tetrad for the last several releases are on [Maven Central](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/), with their corresponding API Javadocs, along wth signatures to verify authenticity.

-We added [a method to use Tetrad algorithms in R via py-tetrad](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/).
-This is work in progress.
+For R functionality, see [rpy-tetrad](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/), which is located in a subdirectory of the py-tetrad project in GitHub.

 # Install

-1. It is necessary to have a JDK installed for version 9+.
+1. It is necessary to have a JDK installed for version 17+.
 See our Wiki article, [Setting up Java for Tetrad](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java-for-Tetrad).

 1. type ``echo $JAVA_HOME``in a terminal to see if this is already set to your JDK.
 On Windows, it should already be set if you've installed Java.
 On Mac, it should be set to the latest JDK installed.
 If it's not set, you'll need to [set JAVA_HOME](https://www.baeldung.com/java-home-on-windows-7-8-10-mac-os-x-linux#:~:text=On%20the%20Desktop%2C%20right%2Dclick,Variable%20value%20and%20click%20OK.) to the path of the Java installation you want to use for py-tetrad.